|Other common terms: HV, Bazin’s Hydroa Vacciniforme|

 |Differential diagnosis: Porphyrias (erythropoietic protoporphyria, congenital erythropoietic protoporphyria), Polymorphous Light Eruption, Cutaneous T-Cell Lymphoma.|

-Hydroa vacciniforme (HV) is a rare, chronic photosensitivity disorder which chiefly occurs in children.
+Hydroa vacciniforme (HV) is a rare, chronic photosensitivity disorder commonly occurring in children.
 The disease is characterised by the eruption of inflamed bumps and fluid-filled blisters (vesicles) on the skin following exposure to sunlight.
 Commonly presenting on the face, ears and hands, these vesicles heal over time as pox-like or “vacciniform” scars.
 Ultraviolet A (UVA) radiation (320-400nm) is the main wavelength of light which has been demonstrated to induce symptoms.

-HV was first described in 1862 in France by Antoine Pierre Ernest Bazin, Emile Baudot and Léon Guérard.
+HV was first described in 1862 in France by Antoine Pierre Ernest Bazin and Emile Baudot.
 The vast majority of cases begin in childhood and resolve spontaneously in adolescence or early adulthood.
-The disease is not fatal, however, due to its prevalence in pediatric patients, the level of discomfort suffered and the long-term scarring which results, HV is considered to have a high impact upon patient quality of life.
+The disease is not fatal, however, due to its prevalence in paediatric patients, the level of discomfort suffered and the long-term scarring which results, HV is considered to have a high impact upon patient quality of life.